codechitti216/codechitti216.github.io/content/garden/Not_paying_attention.md

 In most of the architectures, attention is usually used after the feature extraction after the encoder to make the features rich or in the decoder to understand the output at a more deeper level.

-Chris Evert, one of the most successful tennis legends of all time said.. /"“To me, consistency is the essence of tennis technique.
-It’s not about hitting winners—it’s about making fewer mistakes.”"/
+Chris Evert, one of the most successful tennis legends of all time said.. *"“To me, consistency is the essence of tennis technique.
+It’s not about hitting winners—it’s about making fewer mistakes.”"*

 But in reality, a person performs the best when his entire focus is completely on avoiding the errors..